Byron1z/azure-network-protocols-B1z/README.md

   Trying this gave me an Error,

   Let's try this method and Observe the DHCP traffic appearing in Wireshark.

+  Here's a Script to Run in Powershell as Admin.
+  Open Notepad.
+Type
+  - ipconfig /release
+  - ipconfig /renew

+  Save Script in ProgramData as a ".bat" extension (not .txt).
+You could name the file "dhcp.bat" for convenience.

+  Go to Powershell as Admin, cd (Change Directory) to "c:\programdata"

+  Then Run the File, ".\dhcp.bat"

+  Note the VM will loose connection but will automatically renew.
 </p>
 <p>
   <img src="https://i.imgur.com/AyhzyA5.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>